You can see my YouTube of this section here

 Never mind, the loop I rode, through sandy pine woodland was quite beautiful.
 That was the second time I'd been completely lost today.
 It was around 4pm by now!

 Eventually I found the right clifftop trail, that took me into the small town of Fuente de Gallo.
-The last part of the trail is a nice bit of downhill with lots of jumps, but I was having problems, self-induced, with my rear RollPacker, so had to take it easy.
+The last part of the trail is a nice bit of downhill with lots of jumps, but I was having problems with my rear RollPacker, so had to take it easy.

-My rear RollPacker had fallen off a few times by now, it wasn’t until a day or two later I realised that the over center lever shouldn’t be pushed all the way over center but left on the high part of the cam.
+My rear Rollpacker had fallen off a few times by now, it wasn’t until a day or two later I realised that the over center lever shouldn’t be pushed all the way over center but left on the high part of the cam.
+I also fitted two cable ties to hold the lever in that position, one to stop it moving up and one to stop it moving down.
+I also wrapped a bungee around the bracket and seat bracket.
+It didn’t fall off again at all for the whole tour.

-I asked a couple that were walking if they knew of a campsite, they sent me to the Eucalyptus Campsite which was way out of the direction I wanted to go but I went, it was closed.
+I asked a couple that were out walking if they knew of a campsite, they sent me to the Eucalyptus Campsite which was way out of the direction I wanted to go but I went, it was closed.
 I was sore, tired and hungry, and pretty pissed that the campsite was shut.
 I asked a man just outside the campsite where else I could go, and he gave me directions to one that was only a kilometre or so away.
 Alas I didn’t have the energy to get up the hill, so had to have a quick pitstop and eat some bread I’d nicked from the restaurant at lunchtime.
+Don’t ask me why I wasn’t using my phone to find campsites or to navigate properly, I really don’t know why I was being so rubbish at organising myself.

-How lucky was I, the Rosaleda Campsite was open, even farther from the route, a bit expensive at 15.50 euros a night, but well worth it for the facilities, including an excellent wifi signal!
-The facilities were second to none, with clean and fresh shower, toilet, washing-up and clothes wash bays.
-A supermarket and launderette.
-I think they are many other facilities such as a pool, sauna etc, closed for the low season though.
+How lucky was I, the Rosaleda Campsite in Conil was open, even farther from the route, a bit expensive at 15.50 euros a night, but well worth it for the facilities, including an excellent wifi signal!
+The facilities were second to none, with clean and fresh showers, toilets, washing-up, clothes wash bays, a supermarket and launderette.
+I think there are many other facilities such as a pool, sauna etc, closed for the low season though.

-Just what I needed at this point, some comfort!
+It was just what I needed at this point, some comfort!
 I really was flustered at getting so lost.
-I have two motos for this trip 1) The plan is, there is no plan 2) Enjoy not endure.
+I have two mottos for this trip.
+1) The plan is, there is no plan.
+2) Enjoy not endure .
 I must remember these, and not get flustered!
+I had covered around 18 kilometers this day, with an estimated 25 kilometers ridden due to being lost for so long!!

 On reflection there was no reason to get lost, I was just being an idiot.
 And I think that is part of the steep learning curve of bike packing.
 And it was only my second day, so I forgave myself and got on with setting up.